Zahida Rahemtulla grew up in a big family in Burnaby on the unceded

 pursuing professional training to join the industry at a later age in life and help fill

 teaches Adult Education.
-She also works at Blind Tiger Comedy in access and has
+She also works at Blind Tiger Comedy in access.